Guitar branding. A market study.

 Take, for example, the following advertising for the Brain Setzer line of Gretsch guitars:

-Sure, the story of these models is hit on within the copy of this advertisement, and we have a celebrity, Brian Setzer; but in what way does this impact the buyer?
+Sure, the copy of this advertisements hits on the story of these models, and we have a celebrity, Brian Setzer.
+But in what way does this impact the buyer?
 It’s more of a glamour shot for Setzer.

 The following print advertisement for the Taylor guitar is certainly better than the the Gretsch ad, but we tend to think it’s still missing something as well in the art of guitar branding.
 Sure, we know that Taylor builds guitars, but the copy reads like it is angry at the world for not knowing that.
 This seems like an advertisement that imbibes Taylor with itself, rather than one that elicits what the buyer wants most: to have the Taylor represent the musician in us.